Contents

 (where mycompanydomain

-Restricting access to users
+Restrict access to users

 You can restrict access to Oomnitza users from the Mappings sections by selecting True.
 This prevents any user who is loaded in Oomnitza via the connector from accessing Oomnitza via Single Sign On.
 When the user is imported, an admin can deselect the Restrict User checkbox for the user in the People tab to reverse this action.

-Adding predefined fields
+Add predefined fields

 You should know